tlhunter/consumer-centric-api-design/book.md

 ## URL Endpoints

 An Endpoint is a URL within your API which points to a specific Resource or a Collection of Resources.

+Honestly, it doesn't matter too much if the endpoints are singular or plural.
+What does matter is that you stay consistent.
+The examples in this book are plural.

 If you were building a fictional API to represent several different Zoo's, each containing many Animals (with an animal belonging to exactly one Zoo), employees (who can work at multiple zoos) and keeping track of the species of each animal, you might have the following endpoints: